Alexander Guchkov

 Alexander Ivanovich Guchkov (Алекса́ндр Ива́нович Гучко́в; 14 October 1862 – 14 February 1936) was a Russian politician, Chairman of the Third Duma and Minister of War in the Russian Provisional Government.

 Early years

 Alexander Guchkov was born in Moscow.
 Unlike most of the conservative politicians of that time, Guchkov did not belong to the Russian nobility.
 His father, the grandson of a peasant, was a factory owner of some means, whose family came from a stock of Old Believers who had acknowledged the authority of the Russian Orthodox Church while keeping their ancient ritual.
 His mother was French.

 Guchkov studied history and humanities at the Moscow State University, and, after having gone through his military training in a grenadier regiment, left for Germany where he read political economy in Berlin under Schmoller.
 Academic studies were, however, not suited to his active and adventurous character.
-He gave them up and started traveling.
-He rode alone on horseback through Mongolia to western Siberia, and narrowly escaped being slaughtered by a mob.
+He gave them up and started travelling.
+He rode alone on horseback through Mongolia to western Siberia, and narrowly escaped being lynched by a mob.